dapr/proposals/20260304-RB-workflow-access-policy.md

 ### Disadvantages

 - **mTLS required**: Without mTLS, caller identity cannot be verified, and the policy cannot be enforced.
 This is a hard requirement.
-- **Start-only scope**: This initial version only controls who can start workflows/activities, not who can manage them.
+- **Schedule-only scope**: This initial version only controls who can schedule workflows/activities, not who can manage them.
 This may leave management operations unprotected.
 - **Glob pattern complexity**: Glob matching adds implementation complexity and may have edge cases with overlapping patterns.
 The most specific match must win.

 ### Performance implications